 ACAS – Independent UK body to resolve industrial disputes.
 Includes access to full text policy discussion papers

 Bundesarbeitsgericht (Federal Labour Court in Germany).
-Background information about the work of the court is available in English
+Background information about the work of the court is available in English and also in a simpler version of German (Leichtsprache).

 International Labour Organization (ILO).
 Includes access to full text working papers